braheezy/catppuccin-gtk-rpm/README.md

 3. Open GNOME Extensions app and toggle the button to allow **User Themes**.
 4. Open GNOME Tweaks app and under the **Appearance** tab, update the **Applications** Theme and **Shell** Theme to the one you just installed.
 5. Enjoy Catppuccin GTK :)
-6. Bonus: Apply the theme to GDM too
+6. Bonus: Apply the theme to GDM too.
+The following steps are in `install-gdm-theme.sh` too.
   - Backup current theme file
       ```bash
           sudo cp -av /usr/share/gnome-shell/gnome-shell-theme.gresource{,~}